-General Information Type of Resource: Building

-Common Name (if different than official name):

-Address: 6711 Williams Road

-Neighbourhood (Planning Area Name): Blundell

-Construction Date: 1923 Current Owner: Private
+General Information Type of Resource: Building Common Name (if different than official name): Address: 6711 Williams Road Neighbourhood (Planning Area Name): Blundell Construction Date: 1923 Current Owner: Private Designated: No to see full Image

-Designated: No

-Click on the picture to see full image

 Statement of Significance

 Description of Site: The house is a late Craftsman style home situated in a residential neighbourhood on Williams Road.
 The house has a large front yard providing a separation from the street, with a concrete wall and entry columns between the front yard and the sidewalk.